 This free printable back-to-school activity is easy enough for young kids to cut, fold, and use.
 It’s a simple paper fortune-teller (sometimes called a “cootie catcher”) that has been popular since I was in elementary school.

 This project is popular with teachers who don’t always have access (or the budget) for color copies.
 I’ve included a black and white version in the free PDF download for kids to color and use.

 Fortune Teller Directions

-1 – Get the free PDF here so you can print the free fortune teller and directions .
-(Black and white version also included!)
+1 – Get the free PDF here.
+(Black and white version and directions also included!)

 Tip: I print my fortune tellers on matte photo paper , it is thicker than copy paper and prints with extra bright colors.
 This makes a sturdy paper cootie catcher that can stand up to littlle hands!